cityofaustin/vision-zero/atd-etl/data_model/README.md

 Create your environment by saving a copy of the `env_template` file as `.env`.
 The template includes default values for local development.
 See the password store for more details.

+All interactions with AWS S3 occur with against a single bucket which has subdirectores for the `dev` and `prod` environments.
+If you set your `ENV` to `dev` you can safely run this ETL's S3 operations.

 ```
 ENV=dev
 HASURA_GRAPHQL_ENDPOINT="http://localhost:8084/v1/graphql"